 There are three things you might want to do before you install WordPress:

-There are two common ways to install WordPress: you can do so manually or via Softaculous.
+There are two common ways to install WordPress: you can do so manually or via s WordPress manager such as Softaculous or Toolkit.
 Both methods are perfectly fine – there is no preferred way of installing WordPress.
 If you want to install WordPress manually then you should follow the official WordPress guide.
-Note that you will need to know how to use FTP, cPanel’s file manager and create a database.
+Note that you need to know how to use FTP, cPanel’s file manager and create a database.

 Because there are over 400 Softaculous install scripts the interface looks a little busy.
 Just note for now that you can get back to the cPanel front page by clicking the “cP” logo in the horizontal navigation at the top.

 To install WordPress, click on the down-arrow next to the blue Install button and select Custom.
 The main difference between a quick and custom install is that the latter gives you a few more options.
 This includes options to automatically update WordPress.

 Image: selecting ‘Customer Install’ gives you more installation options.

 Either way, clicking Install takes you to a new page.
 Most of the options can be changed after the install has been done, but let’s try to get everything right the first time!